mariahnorell/website/content/courses/hr_analytics/python/dataframes.md

 #### What is slicing?

 Think of slicing like chunking up the data into smaller pieces.
-For example, you would start the index at “a” and stop before “b”.
+For example, you would start the index at 'a' and stop before 'b'.

 ```
 # : = all rows